Fermentation Food Safety, What Irish Kitchens Must Know

 ✅ Training You Must Have

-• All staff: Allergen awareness
+• All staff: allergen awareness

 • Fermentation team: HACCP Level 2 minimum

-• Head Chef/Manager: HACCP Level 3
+• Head Chef or Manager: HACCP Level 3

-Real-World ROI Why Training Pays for Itself
+Real-World ROI: Why Training Pays for Itself

-Scenario: 30-seat gastropub adds house kimchi (€3.50), fermented hot sauce (€1.50 upsell), kombucha (€4.50/glass).
+Scenario: A 30-seat gastropub adds house kimchi (€3.50), a fermented hot sauce upsell (€1.50), and kombucha (€4.50 a glass).

-Annual fermentation revenue: €9,490
+• Annual fermentation revenue: €9,490

-Net profit: ~€7,750
+• Net profit: roughly €7,750

 Now imagine an FSAI closure:

-• Kombucha: 2.5% ABV undeclared
+• Kombucha at 2.5% ABV, undeclared

 • No pH logs

-• Lost revenue: €5,000–€20,000
+• Lost revenue: €5,000 to €20,000

-• Legal fees: €3,000–€10,000
+• Legal fees: €3,000 to €10,000

-• Reputation damage: Immeasurable
+• Reputation damage: immeasurable

 • HACCP Level 3: €350

-• pH meter + buffers: €120
+• pH meter and buffers: €120

-Total: €470
+• Total: €470

-Payback: 3 weeks
+• Payback: 3 weeks

-Risk avoided: Catastrophic
+• Risk avoided: catastrophic

 Wooden blocks spelling “FSA” on a white desk, accompanied by simple icons of a piggy bank, medical caduceus, and rising bar chart.